Button to Homepage Theory Air Seasoning Kiln Drying Dehumidifier Drying High Temperature Drying Drying Defects

 Here evidence of collapse is seen as a corrugation or rippling of the surface of the wood.
 Oaks, Eucalyptus, Western Red Cedar are prone to collapse, especially if they are grown on very wet sites leading to thin walled, weak cells.

-To prevent collapse, the wood must be initially dried at cool temperatures (or air-season), since once the cells start to loose water collapse cannot occur.
+To prevent collapse, the wood must be initially dried at cool temperatures (or air-season), since once the cells start to lose water collapse cannot occur.
 Sometimes it is possible to reform the imploded cells by steaming.

 Currently, research is being carried out which aims to generate gas bubbles in the water in the cells so that these bubbles can expand rather than the cells collapsing.
 This might be achieved by diffusing chemicals (urea) into the wood or causing air bubbles using low pressures or ultrasonics.